robadieNZ/Trailers4Jellyfin/README.md

 ## Using with Cinema Mode

-This plugin works with the [Cinema Mode plugin](https://github.com/CherryFloors/jellyfin-plugin-cinemamode) as well as Jellyfin's built-in Cinema Mode setting.
+This plugin works with Jellyfin's built-in Cinema Mode setting.

 - **Alongside movies mode**: Trailers are saved as Local Trailers.
 Cinema Mode picks them up automatically via Jellyfin's trailer selection.
 - **Dedicated folder mode**: Create a Jellyfin Movies library pointing at the download folder, then set it as the Trailer Pre-Roll Library in the Cinema Mode plugin config.